ximxim/PODgram-Docs/docs/features/analyze.md

 This helps you make smart decisions about where to apply your design.

+---

+## 💰 Credit Usage

+Image analysis costs **$0.01 per image** - the most affordable way to ensure your designs are ready for market.
+Check your balance anytime using the [`/balance`](/features/balance-command) command.

+---

 ## 💡 Pro Tips

 :::tip Analyze Before Listing